-Any SLU-IDBI senior member employed by SLU who has paid the IDBI membership fee (currently suspended).
+Any IDBI senior member employed by SLU.
 Non-SLU employees may be co-investigators but not PIs on an IDBI seed grant.
 One application per PI is permitted per review cycle, and IDBI members can be PI on only one funded application at a time.
-Members may be a co-investigator on more than one application per cycle, and they can serve as co-investigators on more than one funded seed grant at a time
+Members may be a co-investigator on more than one application per cycle, and they can serve as co-investigators on more than one funded seed grant at a time.

 Funding limits and term:

 Award amounts are flexible but should not exceed $10,000 except in rare and very well-justified cases; most awards will be for less than this amount.
 Funds may be spent on supplies, professional services, equipment, technician salaries, and student stipends or hourly pay.
 They may not be used to support travel or faculty salary.
-Funds must be used within 9 months of award (12 months for projects requiring new animal or human subjects approvals).
-No extensions will be granted.
+Funds must be used within nine months of the award (12 months for projects requiring new animal or human subjects approvals).
+Only very well justified extensions will be granted.

 IDBI Seed Grant documents:

-The IDBI ADME/PK Laboratory Service provides expertise and key assays to help researchers determine how a drug is absorbed (A), distributed to tissues (D), metabolized (M), and excreted (E).
+The IDBI Discovery Services Laboratory provides expertise and key assays to help researchers determine how a drug is absorbed (A), distributed to tissues (D), metabolized (M), and excreted (E).
 These pharmacokinetic (PK) parameters must be investigated during the course of drug development.

-The ADME/PK laboratory is directed by Dr. David Griggs, Associate Professor, Molecular Microbiology and Immunology.
-Assays and bioanalytical analyses are performed by Pharmacologist Dr. Scott Campbell and Senior Analytical Chemist Dr. Abdul Mottaleb.
+The Discovery Services Laboratory is directed by Associate Professor of Biochemistry and Molecular Biology Dr. Fran Sverdrup.
+Assays and bioanalytical analyses are performed by laboratory scientists, and LC/MS services provided by Senior Analytical Chemist Dr. Abdul Mottaleb.

-The ADME/PK Laboratory provides expert pharmacology-related consultations and wet bench support.
-The Laboratory can also provide connections to external service providers who have signed MSA’s with Saint Louis University to expedite contract agreements on assays unavailable within the lab.
-IDBI Members can access the listing of MSAs here.
-Consultation with ADME/PK Staff is encouraged to select appropriate assays and determine whether experiments should be performed internally or by an outside provider.
+The Discovery Services Laboratory provides expert pharmacology-related consultations and wet bench support.
+The laboratory can also provide connections to external service providers who have signed MSA’s with Saint Louis University to expedite contract agreements on assays unavailable within the lab.
+IDBI members can access the listing of MSAs here.
+Consultation with Laboratory Staff is encouraged to select appropriate assays and determine whether experiments should be performed internally or by an outside provider.